rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 ### Generalities

 The Apache HTTP server is the work of a group of volunteers: The Apache Group.
-This group set out to build a Web server on the same level as commercial products, but as free software (its source code is available).
+This group set out to build a Web server on the same level as commercial products but as free software (its source code is available).

-Joining the original team were hundreds of users who, through their ideas, tests, and lines of code, contributed to making Apache the most widely used Web server in the world.
+Hundreds of users joined the original team and contributed ideas, tests, and lines of code to making Apache the most widely used Web server in the world.

-Apache's ancestor is the free server developed by the National Center for Supercomputing Applications at the University of Illinois.
+Apache's ancestor is the accessible server developed by the National Center for Supercomputing Applications at the University of Illinois.
 The evolution of this server came to a halt when the person in charge left the NCSA in 1994.
 Users continued to fix bugs and create extensions, which they distributed as "patches", hence the name "a patchee server".

 The release of Apache version 1.0 was on December 1, 1995 (over 30 years ago!).

-The development team coordinates its work by way of a mailing list, where discussions regarding proposals and changes to the software happen.
-Voting on changes happens before incorporation into the project.
-Anyone can join the development team: all you need to do to become a member of The Apache Group is make an active contribution to the project.
+The development team coordinates its work through a mailing list, where discussions regarding proposals and changes to the software occur.
+Changes are voted on before incorporation into the project.
+Anyone can join the development team.
+To become a member of The Apache Group, you must actively contribute to the project.

-The Apache server has a very strong presence on the Internet, still accounting for around 50% of market share for all active sites.
+The Apache server has a robust Internet presence, accounting for around 50% of the market share for all active sites.

-The market share lost by Apache often goes to its biggest challenger: the nginx server.
-The latter is faster at delivering web pages, and less functionally complete than the giant Apache.
+Apache often loses market share to its biggest challenger, the Nginx server.
+The latter is faster at delivering web pages but less functionally complete than the giant Apache.

 ### Installation